Francisco Moya: New York State Assembly

 Moya won a September 2010 primary election for State Assembly, defeating former State Senator Hiram Monseratte.
 Moya ran unopposed in the November 2010 general election for the 39th Assembly District in Queens, New York.

 New York City Council

 In 2017, Moya ran for New York City Council.
 His Democratic primary opponent was Hiram Monserrate, who had been defeated by Moya in a 2010 Democratic Assembly primary.
-Moya defeated Monseratte in the 2017 Democratic primary with 55% of the vote.
+Moya defeated Monserrate in the 2017 Democratic primary with 55% of the vote.
 In the general election, Moya was the only candidate and thus won election to the City Council.